Skip to content

 As associate professor at Islam, Politics and Society, de Koning works on the intersection of race, religion and mobility; a theme that cuts across his teaching, research and societal impact work.
 The role of digitalization is not a specific focus but is interwoven with this particular theme and how he approaches it.
 Additionally, he is a member of the Runomi steering group, contributing to the network’s strategic direction and initiatives.

-View all Member spotlights →
+View all RUNOMI spotlights →